Ethical Scenarios in NHS Interviews

 What is an Ethical Scenario?

 An ethical scenario is a clinical situation where hospital staff must make a difficult decision regarding ethics, often concerning a patient.
+Ethics-based NHS interview questions will involve specific situations that occur in hospital settings.
+Your response needs to combine your clinical knowledge, experience, and ethical understanding to form a balanced answer.

-• “How would you respond to patient who requests a particular treatment that you don’t believe is in their best interest?”
+• “How would you respond to a patient who requests a particular treatment that you don’t believe is in their best interest?”

 • “Tell me when you faced an ethical dilemma?”